EC-520-Deep-Learning-Project/ArtStyleDetector/README.md

 # ArtStyleDetector

-Evaluation of ViT and EfficientNetV2 performance on detecting artistic styles in images
+Evaluation and comparison of ViT and EfficientNetV2 performance on artistic style detection in photographed artwork.

 Instructions for downloading the original, non-augmented Wikiart data set can be found [here](https://github.com/bnegreve/rasta).